usnistgov/OSCAL/examples/FedRAMP/README.md

 ### Special considerations

-Note also the profiles here make reference to profiles and catalogs stored in the neighbor `SP 800-53` directory, on which they are dependent.
+Note also the profiles here make reference to profiles and catalogs stored in the neighbor '[SP 800-53](../SP800-53)' directory, on which they are dependent.

 Also note that (at least according to Schematron `oscal-profiles-sources.sch`), several of the OSCAL invocations in these profiles could be rewritten to exclude rather than include controls.
 In a number of cases, invoking controls by exclusion will be much more concise than the same control set (selection) expressed by inclusion; the Schematron detects and reports on this.